 What to do: With 13 miles of pristine white sandy beaches and gentle waves, Amelia Island is the perfect spot for some spring time sun.
 Known for its amazing sea shells that can be found all along the shoreline, Amelia Island is a great place to build sandcastles, collect shells, and spend a few hours taking in some sun.
 There are great biking trails, as well as ranches where you can take a trail ride along the beach on horseback.

 One of the most beautiful beaches can be found at Little Talbot State Park, one of the only remaining undeveloped barrier islands.
 With five miles of sandy beach, as well as salt marshes and maritime forests, it’s perfect for families.
+Read about our trip to Amelia Island with kids here.

 Hit the slopes in Vail, Colorado